-The scientific evidence to meet the food safety objectives for the production of raw milk products that the intrinsic physico-chemical characteristics of the raw milk product do not support growth and that controls during processing that result in no net increase in hazard levels during manufacture has been presented.
+The scientific evidence to meet the duel objectives (1) that the intrinsic physico-chemical characteristics of the raw milk product do not support the growth of pathogens and (2) there is no net increase in pathogen levels during processing has been considered.
 This evidence is summarised in Figure 1.

-Demonstration that the intrinsic physico-chemical characteristics of the raw milk product do not support growth of pathogens requires evidence that the physico-chemical characteristics of the cheese (e.g. pH, moisture, salt, water activity, lactic acid etc.) do not support the growth of pathogens.
+Demonstration of the first food safety outcome requires evidence that the physico-chemical characteristics of the cheese (e.g. pH, moisture, salt, water activity, lactic acid etc.) do not support the growth of pathogens.
 The focus in this report has been on L. monocytogenes as most cheese challenge studies have focussed on this pathogen.
 Examining the available data it is apparent that the default criteria using pH and water activity developed by Codex (2007) are of limited use.
 Very few cheeses have the low pH or water activity required to met these criteria.
 As an alternative predictive equations were considered.
 The focus was on a single probability of growth equation from the paper by Augustin et al. (2005).
 This paper considered a total of eight equations to predict either the growth rate or the probability of growth.
 Many new equations have been developed since 2005 which could also have been considered.
 The results point to the use of predictive equations to determing those cheeses where the physico-chemical properties support the growth of pathogens.
 The only clear group were those cheese where growth was found to occur and the probability of growth was very close to 1.
 Other challenge study cheeses where growth did not occur had probabilities of growth in the range of 0.1 to 0.9.
 Augustin suggests that validation studies should be performed on foods in this uncertian range.
 Where values of less than 0.1 were found it was for cheeses that had been stored at lower temperatures.
 The same results may not be found where the temperature was higher and the probability of growth increased.
 It is likely that challenge studies will be needed for most cheese styles.